 To ensure environmental protection when designing and constructing fuels reduction projects, CAL FIRE utilizes the standard protection practice of identifying and avoiding sensitive resources.
 A comprehensive list of required Best Management Practices (BMPs) has been developed by CAL FIRE through cooperation with the California Department of Fish and Wildlife and State Water Resource Control Boards.
-These required BMPs will be used to provide natural resource protection when implementing all 35 priority fuels reduction projects (See CAL FIRE Best Management Practices.)
+These required BMPs will be used to provide natural resource protection when implementing all 35 priority fuels reduction projects (See CAL FIRE Best Management Practices).

-Additional BMPs may be implemented as necessary and in conjunction with information from the local California Department of Fish and Wildlife (CDFW) office and the local Regional Water Quality Control Board (RWQCB).
+Additional BMPs may be implemented as necessary and in conjunction with information from the local CDFW office and the local Regional Water Quality Control Board (RWQCB.)